YaLTeR/niri/README.md

 One of the reasons that prompted me to try writing my own compositor is being able to properly separate the monitors.
 Being a GNOME Shell extension, PaperWM has to work against Shell's global window coordinate space to prevent windows from overflowing.

-Niri tries to preserve the workspace arrangement as much as possible upon disconnecting and connecting monitors.
-When a monitor disconnects, its workspaces will move to another monitor, but upon reconnection they will move back to the original monitor.

 ## Building

 > [!TIP]
 > For Fedora users, there's a COPR with built and packaged niri: https://copr.fedorainfracloud.org/coprs/yalter/niri/
 >
-> For NixOS users, check out https://github.com/sodiboo/niri-flake
+> NixOS users, check out https://github.com/sodiboo/niri-flake
+>
+> For Arch users, there's an AUR package: https://aur.archlinux.org/packages/niri

 First, install the dependencies for your distribution.